 Daisha has been a part of the Tulsa Remote team since June of 2021.
-As a Recruitment Specialist, she manages the application process and interviews potential members.
+As the Recruitment Manager, she leads the Recruitment Specialist team and is responsible for all aspects of the application and interview process.
 She is a proud Tulsa native with Cherokee Indian roots.
 After graduating from Union High school she attended Oral Roberts University on a cheerleading scholarship, as a first-generation college student.

 After graduating with a degree in communications in 2016, she started her career path in nonprofits.
 She has always had a passion for community-focused organizations and people-facing roles.
 She thrives off of cultivating relationships, networking, diversity, inclusion, and being an active member of the Tulsa community.

-When she is not working you can find her spending time with family, traveling, scuba diving, snowboarding, and cuddling with her dog-child, Meika.
+When she is not working you can find her spending time with family, traveling, scuba diving, snowboarding, and cuddling with her dog-children, Meika and Nova.

 Tino joined the team in July of 2021 as a Recruitment Specialist.
 His favorite part about the role is meeting so many awesome people who are interested in moving to Tulsa.